codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/2021-09-24-vuepress-tutorial-1.md

 ## Resources

-- Each tutorial with code will have a corresponding branch which can be found here <span class="external-link-wrap">[code-monkeys-blog-tutorials](https://github.com/codemonkeysio/code-monkeys-blog-tutorials).</span>
+- Each tutorial with code will have a corresponding branch which can be found here [code-monkeys-blog-tutorials](https://github.com/codemonkeysio/code-monkeys-blog-tutorials).

-- The code for the current version of the blog can be found here <span class="external-link-wrap">[code-monkeys-blog](https://github.com/codemonkeysio/code-monkeys-blog).</span>
+- The code for the current version of the blog can be found here [code-monkeys-blog](https://github.com/codemonkeysio/code-monkeys-blog).